Hannoob/ROPvsSolid/README.md

 ```

 That is all you need to know to fully understand how to write railway oriented programs.
-In the next section, we will look at how this idea fits into big testable system
+In the next section, we will look at how this idea fits into a big testable system.

-### A realistic example and parameterize all the things
+### A realistic example and "parameterize all the things"

 In order to examine how this will look in practice, I will use an example of a fictional Authentication endpoint and draw comparisons between the OO way and ROP style.
 But before we start, there is a little syntactic sugar that F# has that takes the railway style to the next level for me.